 HostGator and GoDaddy are two of the biggest names in web hosting.
-They’re neck and neck in our web hosting reviews, too, but for different reasons.
+They’re neck and neck, but for different reasons.
 HostGator shows some strong attributes but struggles in other areas, while GoDaddy could use slight improvements across the board.

 GoDaddy houses almost 10 times as many sites as HostGator, and that can’t be a mistake.
 In this HostGator vs. GoDaddy comparison, we’re going to help you determine which is the best option for you.
 Over five rounds, we’ll pit the two services against each other, declaring an overall winner at the end.

 As you can see in our DreamHost vs. Bluehost comparison, though, these things are often more nuanced than that.
 If you want to read more on our competitors, check out our HostGator review and GoDaddy review.

 As mentioned, our comparison will take place over five rounds.
 Those rounds are features, pricing, ease of use, speed and uptime and security and privacy.
 The astute among you may notice those rounds correspond to the criteria in our reviews, minus a couple of sections.
 That’s intentional, but we’re not skipping important aspects of the services.

 It’s hard to say that hosting types are as important as speed, for example, so we’ve condensed a few sections into other areas.
 The only exception is support, which, for the most part, isn’t a big deal.
 HostGator and GoDaddy offer decent support, just not on the level of, say, Hostinger (read our Hostinger review).

 Five rounds means there’ll be a clear winner, too.
 Each round is worth one point, and whichever service has three or more points will win the match.
 Though that’s a great way to quickly see which of the services we prefer, we recommend reading through each section to see why we chose one service over the other.